What's new in January 2026

 The latest research at your fingertips

 Covering a wide range of interdisciplinary content from journal articles and trade publications to conference proceedings and industry patents, FSTA is full of high-quality scientific abstracts and is updated weekly.
-Here's a selection of what was included in FSTA during October 2025:What's new in FSTA
+Here's a selection of what was included in FSTA during January 2026:

 We welcome new journal suggestions from publishers and researchers.
 If you would like to recommend a journal for indexing in FSTA, please submit it through our Recommend a Journal page.
 Our editorial team will assess whether the journal meets our criteria for inclusion in FSTA.